codete/codete-ngrx-quick-start/README.md

 - **Can I use different editor than Visual Studio Code ?**

-*sure .. but remember that firedev cli generates lots of additional things for VSCode like: config for hidden files, launching server and gonna have to create these things by yourself*
+*sure .. but remember that firedev cli generates configs for VSCode (hidden files, server launch etc.)*